Tyto Sensory Labs Download

 Sanity/Reality check

 This is not magic, instant pace, or one-click perfection (almost, but not quite).
 It is however a serious attempt to make haptics more coherent and useful, and plug and play (ish).
 Your rig, transducer layout, amp chain, gain staging, and sims still matter.
-The goal is to start from a stronger place and give you something more readable to work with.
+The goal is to start from a stronger place and give you something more ready-to-use.
 It removes complexity in tuning without losing fidelity.
+Do not treat this as an "automagically fix my haptics" solution.
+If mounting discipline (see FAQ re. hardware) is meh, this will not fix that.